 Typically, the Asian Wildcat is a pale yellow, it has been noticed to be yellowish-grey or reddish on occasions while being marked by small spots which create vertical lines on the flanks and the trunk.
 Its coat is typically short, however, it varies with location and age.
 On the tail is a little black tip, and on the tip of its ears are little tufts of hair.

 The least known wildcat subspecies is actually the Chinese alpine steppe cat.
 It comes with dark brown longer guard hairs in a consistent light yellow-grey coat.
 Sometimes there are faint black stripes alongside the outer portion of its short limbs, coupled with two unique stripes on both cheeks, at the top and bottom of the eye.
 While it has dark brown tufts on its ears, the backs are yellow-grey.
 Three to four rings circle its quite small, black-tipped tail.

 As an opportunistic and extremely adaptable species, wildcats can be found in just about every habitat in its range.

 - Scrub grasslands

 Still, it is surprisingly absent from tropical rainforests and cultivated areas and is sparsely spread in actual deserts.

 European wildcats are more widespread and available in mixed or undisturbed broadleaved forests; however, they also appear present in:

 - Mediterranean riparian forests

-- along coastal areas and outside marshes
+- along with coastal areas and outside marshes

 Southern and African wildcats are present in every habitat except tropical forests and deserts.
 The Chinese alpine steppe cat is primarily spotted in alpine meadowlands, ranging in elevation from 2500 to 5000 meters, all on the eastern border Tibet’s plateau.
 The Asian wildcat is usually linked with scrub desert all the way to places with elevations of around 3000 meters.